A shooting at a Minneapolis Catholic school kills 2 children, injures 17 people

 The gunfire was the latest in a series of fatal shootings in the city in less than 24 hours.
 One person was killed and six others were hurt in a shooting Tuesday afternoon outside a high school in Minneapolis.
 Hours later, two people died in two other shootings in the city.

 O’Hara, the police chief, said the Annunciation shooting does not appear to be related to other recent violence.
-Still, Wyatt, the Hennepin Healthcare emergency medicine chief, noted that “we’ve had two mass casualty events happen in the last 24 hours.”
+Still, Dr. Thomas Wyatt, the Hennepin Healthcare emergency medicine chief, noted the toll of responding to two mass-casualty shootings in 24 hours.

 Wednesday's school shooting also followed a spate of hoax calls about purported shootings on at least a dozen U.S. college campuses.
 The bogus warnings, sometimes featuring gunshot sounds in the background, prompted universities to issue texts to "run, hide, fight" and frightened students around the nation as the school year begins.

-Associated Press writers Hannah Fingerhut in Des Moines, Iowa; Jennifer Peltz in New York; Jack Dura in Bismarck, North Dakota; Sarah Brumfield in Cockeysville, Maryland; Will Weissert and Alanna Durkin Richer in Washington; and Giovanna Dell’Orto and Steve Peoples in Minneapolis contributed to this report.
+Associated Press writers Jennifer Peltz in New York; Hannah Fingerhut in Des Moines, Iowa; Jack Dura in Bismarck, North Dakota; Sarah Brumfield in Cockeysville, Maryland; Will Weissert and Alanna Durkin Richer in Washington; Bruce Schreiner in Shelbyville, Kentucky; Nicole Winfield in Vatican City; and Giovanna Dell’Orto and Steve Peoples in Minneapolis contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.